AmarSmajlovic/idomatic/README.md

 You can customize these values to better suit your project’s needs.
 For HTML/Vue/Angular projects, the includeExtensions field will be set to ["html", "vue", "ng.html"].

-How It Works
+## How It Works

 Setup:
-Run the setup command (npx idomatic --init) to choose your framework and create a configuration file.
+Run the setup command (e.g npm init @idomatic) to choose your framework and create a configuration file.

 Scanning:
 The tool uses your configuration to search for files matching the specified extensions.